rveciana/BasemapTutorial/docs/index.rst

-..
-Basemap tutorial documentation master file, created by sphinx-quickstart on Wed Oct  8 12:26:55 2014.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Basemap tutorial
 ================
 Basemap is a grat tool for creating simple maps using python.
 There's some documentation, but some things are a bit more difficult to find.
 This tutorial will put them togheter.
 Since I'm used to use *GDAL*, I'll try to show how to apply some features from *GDAL/OGR* to *Basemap*.

 Getting started
 ------------------
 .. toctree::
    :maxdepth: 2